A person stands in front of a screen with colorful lines of code projected over their face and body.

 The Multifaceted Role of a Project Engineer

-3. Transmission and Coordination: Serving as intermediaries, project engineers decode the elaborately detailed language of engineering for project managers and stakeholders.
+3. Communication and Coordination: Serving as intermediaries, project engineers decode the elaborately detailed language of engineering for project managers and stakeholders.
 It’s like explaining a classic Monty Python sketch to someone unfamiliar with the the ability to think for ourselves of the Ministry of Silly Walks.

 Attributes of a Successful Project Engineer

-Although juggling flaming torches might not be part of their skill set, project engineers need a repertoire of skills to excel in their roles:
+While juggling flaming torches might not be part of their skill set, project engineers need a repertoire of skills to excel in their roles:

 • Attention to Detail: A single misplaced decimal can distinguish between a reliable structure and a precarious one.